 T: This goal has a specific deadline of one month.

-Administrative assistants have the opportunity to make small changes in a company that can make a big difference for saving time and increasing productivity.
 Others typically focus on what has always worked in the past, but administrative assistants are in a position to make improvements to those existing processes.

 3. Improve creative skills